 Severe weather can hit in an instant and wreak havoc on everything in its path — including your car.
-If your car is pelted by softball-sized (or even pea-sized) hailstones, it may suffer from unsightly dents and widespread damage.
+If your car is pelted by softball-sized (or even pea-sized) hailstones, it may get unsightly dents and widespread damage.

 The cost to repair the damage can be pretty steep, and unrepaired hail damage can decrease your car’s resale value, potentially by quite a bit.
 However, if you carry the right insurance, you may be in luck.
 Continue on to find out about how hail damage can affect your car insurance and resale value, what you’ll need to consider when it comes time to repair the car, and what to do if your car is declared a total loss.

 Will Reporting Hail Damage Affect Your Car’s Value?

 Hail damage can do more than just damage your car’s appearance — it can also lower your car’s value, even with just a few small dents, whether you report it to your insurance company or not.
 If you’re concerned about the resale value of your vehicle, it’s probably a good idea to get all dents and dings repaired.
 Even a few minor cosmetic flaws can lower your car’s appraisal value from “good” to “fair,” or even “poor.”